 Concept musicals resonate deeply with audiences because they often address universal themes and social issues, allowing for a reflective theatrical experience that goes beyond entertainment.

-Works such as “A Chorus Line” and “Chicago” have left an indelible mark on the genre by offering a mirror to society through the medium of musical theater.
+Works such as “A Chorus Line” and “Chicago” have left a lasting mark on the genre by offering a mirror to society through the medium of musical theater.

 The legacy of concept musicals includes encouraging innovation and pushing the boundaries of storytelling in theater.
 However, the genre also poses unique challenges; its often abstract nature can be less accessible to some audiences, and productions may require higher levels of artistic interpretation from both creators and performers.